DanielSchneider404/DanielSchneider404/README.md

 <br><br>

-We don't have to roleplay all the time—we can just chat normally, hang out, match pfps, wear matching skins, do fit checks, or simply spend time together.
+We don't have to roleplay all the time—we can just chat normally, play game, match pfps, wear matching skins or simply spend time together.
 I honestly just want someone I can be comfortable around.

 <br><br>